Nikitushka/textAdventure/README.md

 `git clone https://github.com/Nikitushka/textAdventure.git`

-Navigate into the cloned directory:
+Navigate into the cloned directory and the directory for the binary that can run on your system:

 `cd <path-to-directory>`